 17:25 - Chairs opening remarks:

-Professor Ahmad Moolla, Visiting Professor & Consultant Physician, Royal Free NHS
+Professor Ahmad Moolla, Honorary Consultant Physician, Royal Free NHS

 17:27 - A summary of the latest evidence for bariatric surgery in people living with diabetes and how to present findings to patients